blitzingeagle/GLCDPixelASCII/README.md

 # GLCDPixelASCII

-Demonstration of using bitmasks to create an ASCII  typeset for GLCD.
+Demonstration of using bitmasks to create an ASCII typeset for GLCD on PIC18.